Start Date: March 2011

 End Date: ongoing

-The Circulatory Assist project is a collaboration between the ARTORG Center for Biomedical Engineering Research (University of Bern), the Clinic for Cardiovascular Surgery (University Hospital Bern), the Cardiac and Vascular Surgery (University Hospital Zurich), and the Institute for Dynamic Systems and Control (ETH Zurich).
-This project aims at improving Ventricular Assist Devices (VADs).
+The Circulatory Assist project is a collaboration between the Clinic for Cardiovascular Surgery (University Hospital Zurich), the Clinic for Cardiovascular Surgery (University Hospital Bern), and the Institute for Dynamic Systems and Control (ETH Zurich).
+This project aims at improving the control strategies for Ventricular Assist Devices (VADs).

 The main purpose of VADs is to provide a sufficient blood perfusion to the body.
 In most cases, this is achieved by parallel operation of the heart and the VAD, i.e the inflow graft of the VAD is connected to the left ventricle and the outflow graft is connected to the aorta.